Better Information Needed to Support Air Force A-10 and Other Future Divestment Decisions

 Agency Affected: Department of Defense: Department of the Air Force

-Comments: The Air Force non concurred with this recommendation.
-When we confirm what actions the agency has taken in response to this recommendation, we will provide updated information.
+Comments: The Air Force non concurred with this recommendation, stating that it used programming and sustainment data to inform their cost estimate.
+We continue to believe our recommendation is valid, and when we confirm what actions the agency has taken in response to this recommendation, we will provide updated information.

 Recommendation: To further inform decisions about the future of the A-10, the Secretary of the Air Force should, in considering divestment, develop a high-quality, reliable cost estimate utilizing best practices.